Revitalizing Parnassus Heights

 The campus design will feature a “park to peak” model, providing greater access to Mount Sutro Open Space Reserve and trails.
 Newly designed buildings and more open spaces will enhance the natural beauty of the area, and navigation from Golden Gate Park across campus to Mount Sutro will become more convenient.

 As part of our commitment to the community, we are continuing to work with city and community leaders to address the potential challenges of our planned development.
-We will increase on-campus housing options, and we are exploring with the city ways to ease traffic through safe and efficient transportation options, strategies to mitigate traffic, and employee work-at-home solutions to lower the on-campus population.

 Support for the Plan